The Adirondack Park State Land Master Plan

 What is included in the SLMP?

-The plan outlines that natural resource protection is paramount, and, therefore, human use should not degrade the biological, physical, and social characteristics of land and water resources.
+The plan emphasizes that the protection of natural resources is paramount, and therefore, human use should not degrade the biological, physical, and social characteristics of land and water resources.
 With this guiding mandate, the plan calls for agencies to carefully consider the types of recreation and related infrastructure that are in balance with the carrying capacity of different types of land use classifications.
-For example, past amendments have addressed motorized use on Wild Forest and Primitive Area classifications and added an electric bicycle definition.
-Taken together with additional layers of required management planning, like Unit Management Plans, the seemingly small changes to the SLMP can have a big impact on how state lands are managed on the ground.
+For example, past amendments have addressed motorized use on Wild Forest and Primitive Area classifications and added a definition for electric bicycles.
+Taken together with additional layers of required management planning, such as Unit Management Plans, the seemingly small changes to the SLMP can have a significant impact on how state lands are managed on the ground.

 The sun rises over Whiteface Mountain as seen from St. Regis Mountain